lucatauer/dmarket-buff-percentage-firefox/README.md

-# Firefox extension,
+# Firefox extension for dmarket.com

-## which adds the buff price percentage to items on dmarket.com.
+## This is a Firefox extension, which adds the buff price percentage to items on dmarket.com, so you can make profitable trades.

 I am currently working on the backend of this extension, so not all prices are available right now.
 I am also trying to bring the extension to Chrome soon.